Maniktherana/GRD-to-CSV-querying/README.md

 # Convert GRD to CSV and Query Climate Data

-These python scripts take gridded Rainfall, Max Temperature and Min Temperature from [Climate Research & Services, Pune](https://www.imdpune.gov.in/lrfindex.php) and converts them into csv data.
+These python scripts take gridded Rainfall, Max Temperature and Min Temperature from the [India Meteorological Department](https://www.imdpune.gov.in/lrfindex.php) and converts them into csv data.
 The scripts can also be used to query csv data by city/state, dataset (max temp, min temp or rainfall) and time.

 ## Table of contents